juntylpro1/secure-enterprise/custom-basic.md

 {{site.data.keyword.attribute-definition-list}}

-# Using a customization bundle to customize a deployable architecture
+# Using {{site.data.keyword.cloud_notm}} deployable architectures to build a deployable architecture
 {: #basic-custom}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-This tutorial walks you through how to customize an {{site.data.keyword.cloud}} pre-built deployable architecture to fit your business needs by using a preconfigured customization bundle.
-By completing this tutorial, you learn how to download the customization bundle, update the details and Terraform files of a deployable architecture, and then test the customized deployable architecture.
+This tutorial walks you through how to create a new deployable architecture from an existing {{site.data.keyword.cloud}} deployable architecture to fit your business needs.
+By completing this tutorial, you learn how to download the Terraform files of a deployable architecture, update the variables, and then test the new deployable architecture.
 {: shortdesc}

-By starting with an {{site.data.keyword.cloud_notm}} deployable architecture, you don't need to worry about creating compliant infrastructure architecture from the ground up.
-You can get a jump-start by using an {{site.data.keyword.cloud_notm}} deployable architecture and customizing it to meet your specific needs.

-Imagine you are a developer for the fictitious company _Example Corp_.
-You're looking for a product to provide secure and customizable compute resources for running your applications and services.
-You browse the {{site.data.keyword.cloud_notm}} catalog and discover the **VSI on VPC landing zone** option, a deployable architecture that provides what you need.
-However, you need to modify the architecture to meet your business needs:
+Imagine you are the infrastructure architect for the fictitious company _Example Corp_ and you have been given certain infrastructure requirements.
+You browse the {{site.data.keyword.cloud_notm}} catalog and discover that the VSI on VPC landing zone deployable architecture meets most of your requirements.
+However, you want to make the following changes to meet your business needs:

 - Remove unwanted variables
-   - Use only US deployment regions
+- Constrain {{site.data.keyword.cloud_notm}} regions to US deployment regions
 - Use an existing SSH key instead of a personal SSH key
 - Use a specific Virtual Server Instance profile called `example-profile`

-This tutorial uses a fictitious scenario to help you learn and understand a few of the customization options for a deployable architecture.
+This tutorial uses a fictitious scenario to help you learn and understand a few of the configuration options for a deployable architecture.
 As you complete the tutorial, adapt each step to match your organization's needs.

 ## Before you begin
 {: #basic-custom-prereqs}

+1. To build an architecture, you must have familiarity with Terraform.
 1. Verify that you're using a Pay-As-You-Go or Subscription account by going to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.cloud_notm}} console.
-1. Create a repository to store your customized deployable architecture.
+1. Create a repository to store your new configuration.
 For the purposes of this tutorial, GitHub is used.
 For more information, see [Create a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories){: external}.
 1. Make sure that you have an editor of your choice set up, for example, [Visual Studio Code](https://code.visualstudio.com/){: external}.
 1. Verify that you're assigned the following {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) roles:
       * Administrator on all account management services and all IAM services
       * Editor on the Catalog management service
       * Manager service access role for Schematics
-      * Other roles that are required for specific resources in your customized deployable architecture
+      * Other roles that are required for specific resources in your configured deployable architecture

-## Downloading the customization bundle
+## Downloading the deployable architecture files
 {: #basic-custom-bundle}
 {: step}

+To begin, you need to download the deployable architecture files.
+THe files include a `main.tf` file that invokes the root Terraform module in VSI on VPC landing zone.

 1. In the {{site.data.keyword.cloud_notm}} console, click **Catalog**.
 1. Select **Deployable architectures** from the list of **Type** filters > **VSI on VPC landing zone**.
 1. Click **Review deployment options** from the summary panel.
-1. Select **Work with code** > **Start customizing** to download the customization bundle.
+1. Select **Work with code** > **Download bundle** to download the bundle.
 1. Open the downloaded bundle on your local computer.
-1. If needed, extract the `.tar.gz` customization bundle to access and edit the files.
+1. If needed, extract the `.tar.gz` bundle to access and edit the files.

     After successfully downloading and extracting the bundle, you'll see the following files and folders: